timescale/docs/install/installation-redhat.md

     ```

      <highlight type="note">
-     When installing on CentOS 8 you need to disable the built-in PostgreSQL
+     When installing on CentOS 8 or Red Hat Enterprise Linux 8 you need
-     module in the system using the `sudo dnf -qy module disable postgresql`
+     to disable the built-in PostgreSQL module in the system using the
-     command.
+     `sudo dnf -qy module disable postgresql`command.

 </highlight>